ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetAuthIdToken"></a>
 ## SetAuthIdToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the authorization ID token.
 It is used to authenticate the user and grant them access to the system.
-The ID token is a string that is passed as an input parameter to the method.
+The ID token is a string that is passed as an input parameter.

 ### Parameters